What is naloxone?

 Am I protected from liability when I use naloxone?

-Under state law, a person who administers naloxone to an individual who is or is believed to be experiencing an opioid overdose is immune from liability for their actions.
+Under the Good Samaritan law under the state of Maryland, a person who administers naloxone to an individual who is or is believed to be experiencing an opioid overdose is immune from liability for their actions.

 How do I pay for naloxone?